127th day of detention: Protest against Mir Shakil-ur-Rahman’s arrest continues

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Senior journalists, civil society members, office-bearers of media and trade unions and employees of the Jang Group Saturday strongly condemned detention of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman in a politically motivated case for the last 127 days without any progress.
+LAHORE: Senior journalists, civil society members, office-bearers of the media and trade unions and employees of the Jang Group on Saturday strongly condemned the detention of Jang-Geo Editor-in-Chief Mir Shakil-ur-Rahman in a politically-motivated case for the last 127 days without any progress.

-They were staging a demonstration outside the Jang offices at the protest camp of workers of Geo, Jang and The News employees, set up on the call of Joint Action Committee and Jang Employees Union for the release of Mir Shakil-ur-Rahman for the last 103rd consecutive days.
+They were staging a demonstration outside the Jang offices at the protest camp of workers of Geo, Jang and The News employees, set up on the call of Joint Action Committee and Jang Employees Union for the release of Mir Shakil-ur-Rahman.

-They expressed sorrow that those claiming to make Pakistan a Madina-like state had been detaining Mir Shakil-ur-Rahman in a 34-year-old property exemption case.
+They deplored that those claiming to make Pakistan a Madina-like state had kept Mir Shakil-ur-Rahman detained in a 34-year-old property exemption case.

-They demanded the chief justice of Pakistan take suo motu action against this gross injustice to Mir Shakil-ur-Rahman, which was a blatant direct attack on the press freedom.
-They vowed to continue struggle for Mir Shakil-ur-Rahman release and warned that the government must refrain from negative tactics being used to curb the press freedom.

-They demanded immediate release of Mir Shakil-ur-Rahman and warned that any direct action could be taken against the PTI government to deter it from its dictatorial policies.
-They threatened to launch an anti-government movement across the country if the Editor-in-Chief was not released.
+They demanded the chief justice of Pakistan to take suo motu action against this gross injustice with Group's Editor In Chief which was a blatant attack on the press freedom.
+They vowed to continue struggle for his release and warned that the government must refrain from negative tactics being used to curb the press freedom.
+Demanding his immediate release, they threatened to launch an anti-government movement across the country if Rahman was not released.

 Those who participated in the protest camp included senior editor Jang group Shaheen Qureshi, Jang Workers Union Secretary General Farooq Malik, senior journalist and News Editor of Pakistan Times, Zaheer Anjum, Jang chief reporter Maqsood Butt, Amir Taimur Malik, Awais Qarni, Sher Ali Khalti, Amjad Farooq Kallu, Muhammad Shafiq, Riaz Hussain, Sohail Iqbal, Aziz Sheikh, Shahid Aziz, Munawwar Hussain, Muhammad Naeem, M Nawaz, Muhammad Wajed, Wahab Khanzada, Akmal Bhatti, Hafiz Asad, Mohammad Ali, Afzal Abbas and others.